GNOME/pango/docs/pango_fonts.md

 the [iface@Gio.ListModel] implementation of the fontmap.
 To enumerate the faces of a font family, use the [iface@Gio.ListModel] implementation of the font family.

+# Custom Fonts

+The default font map used by Pango will contain the fonts that are available via the font enumeration APIs of the system (for Linux, that is fontconfig).
+For special situations (such as writing Pango tests), it can appropriate to create an empty font map with [ctor@Pango.FontMap.new] and populate it only with the fonts you need, using [method@Pango.FontMap.add_file].

+It is also possible to add custom fonts to the default font map if you just want to make some custom font available in addition to the normal system fonts.
+While loading a font from a .ttf or .otf file with [method@Pango.FontMap.add_file] is often the most convenient way to add a custom font, it is also possible to load a font from memory by combining [ctor@Pango.HbFace.new_from_hb_face] and `hb_face_create()`.

+Another approach to custom fonts is to draw the glyphs yourself.
+This is possible with [class@Pango.UserFace].
+Such font faces can also be added to font maps and used like regular font faces.

 # Font Descriptions

 Since loading fonts uses system resources, Pango provides a way to describe